Disability, Mental Health and Child Protection: Towards New Understanding (NFQ Level 9) - 5 ECTS

-This cutting edge micro-credential aims to provide learners with an understanding of key issues in the area of disability and child protection.
-It is designed to meet the specific training needs of all education, health, social care and policing professionals working in the area of disability, child protection and welfare or sectors where the client base includes individuals who may have a disability.
+This cutting-edge micro-credential aims to provide learners with an understanding of key issues in the area of disability (including mental health difficulties) and child protection.
+It is designed to meet the specific training needs of all education, health, social care and policing professionals working in the area of disability, mental health, child protection and welfare or sectors where the client base includes individuals who may have a disability or mental health condition.

-The micro-credential aims to provide learners with an understanding of key issues in the area of disability and child protection.
+The micro-credential aims to provide learners with an understanding of key issues in the area of disability, mental health and child protection.
 Uptake of current best evidence, insights from seminal inquiry reports, innovations and insights from disability theory, research, and activism as well as practice wisdom will be instrumental in achieving this.

 Entry requirement and how to apply